jmorvay/Frinx-docs/FRINX_Smart_Build_Engine/Additional_Info/proxy_server/sbe_proxy_server.md

 <!-- TOC END -->

-This part describe how to setup SBE proxy server, if you provide more SBE instances on more hosts.
-SBE proxy server is reverse proxy server provided by NGINX.
+This part describes how to set up the SBE proxy server if you provide more SBE instances on more hosts.
+SBE proxy server is a reverse proxy server provided by NGINX.

 **Figure 1: Multi host provision**
 ![Figure1: Multi host providing][1]